mattclarke/advent_of_code_18/README.md

 - Just "reducing" the regex gave the correct answer to part 1, but it might be a fluke, and it certainly doesn't help with Part 2

 ### Day 22 (revisited in 2021)
-- First attempt is shortest path, takes a long while though...
+- First attempt is BFS shortest path, takes a long long time though...
+- Small change to use a heap ordered by path length, x and then y rather than a simple queue => ~1 second!

 ### Day 23 (revisited in 2021)
 - Struggled with a few ideas, then discussed with my wife and we came up with a sort of binary search.
 Failed to implement it